ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ### 1.1 Determine whether one is dialable (AutoNAT)

 In step 1 of phase 1 a node determines whether it is dialable, in other words it determines whether computers outside of its own network can connect to it.
 The main protocol involved here is the [libp2p *AutoNAT* protocol](https://github.com/libp2p/specs/blob/master/autonat/README.md).
-(Worth drawing the connection to the corresponding ICE protocol [STUN](https://datatracker.ietf.org/doc/html/rfc5389) here.)
+(The corresponding ICE protocol to libp2p's AutoNAT protocol (and libp2p's [identify protocol](https://github.com/libp2p/specs/blob/master/identify/README.md)) is [STUN](https://datatracker.ietf.org/doc/html/rfc8489).)

 In our case computer *B* from above determines whether it is dialable.
 It does so with the help of random public nodes, e.g. bootnodes of its peer-to-peer network.